mCRL2org/mCRL2/doc/sphinx/developer_manual/libraries/pbes/pbes-inst-solving.rst

 """""""""""""""""""""""""""""""""""""""""

 In Algorithm :ref:`PbesInstStructureGraph3 <solve-fatal-attractor>` we present the algorithm for optimization *3- Solve subgames using a fatal attractor*.
-Algorithm :ref:`PbesInstStructureGraph3 <solve-fatal-attractor>` uses :ref:`FatalAttractorOriginal <fatal-attractor-original>`, which is very close to the original fatal attractors computation by Micheal Huth, Jim Huan-Pu Kuo, and Nir Piterman.
+Algorithm :ref:`PbesInstStructureGraph3 <solve-fatal-attractor>` uses :ref:`FatalAttractorOriginal <fatal-attractor-original>`, which is very close to the original fatal attractors computation [HKP13]_.

 .. _fatal-attractor-original: